 Note: Turning off iTunes sync is optional, but we strongly suggest you to do it in order to keep your iPhone data from getting erased.

-Step 3: Click on "Video" button on the main interface to enter into iPhone video list.
-Check the videos you want to transfer from iPhone to Mac.
+Step 2.
+Click on the "Video" button on the main interface to open the Video window.

-Step 4: After you select the videos, click "Export".
-Then the videos will be transferred from iPhone to MacBook/iMac in a flash.
+Step 4.
+Click the "Export" button at the top menu bar.
+Then the videos will be transferred from iDevice to your Mac computer in a flash.

-After you transfer the 4K/HD videos from iPhone to Mac, you may add new contents to mobiles by click Add Video button.
+Note: After you transfer the 4K/HD videos from iPhone to Mac, you may add new contents to mobiles by click Add Video button.
 When you import videos to iPhone from Mac computer, this software will automatically convert incomptible files into iPhone supported formats, resolutions, sizes and orientation.

-1. Connect iPhone to Mac computer via USB cable.
+- Connect iPhone to Mac computer via USB cable.

-2. Open "iPhoto" and find your iPhone under Devices.
+- Open "iPhoto" and find your iPhone under Devices.

-4. Switch to "Last Import" and click "Edit".
+- Switch to "Last Import" and click "Edit".
 Select All and click Edit.

-5. Now click "Copy" and copy all the videos imported from iPhone.
+- Now click "Copy" and copy all the videos imported from iPhone.
 Go "Finder" and click "Edit".